Pistifeju/Newsific/README.md

 # Newsific

-Newsific is a News Reader app, created for learning purposes.
+Newsific is a very simple and easy to use News Reader app, created for learning purposes.

 ## Screenshots